Skip to Content

 But for college graduations, money is a little funny.
 The graduate has a degree now and (potentially) a full time job.
 So yes, the graduate has to start paying back student loans, but your money won’t go as far.

-So a token gift, like our DIY Graduation Hat Mason Jar, makes a little more sense.
+So a token gift, like our DIY Graduation Cap Mason Jar, makes a little more sense.

 We filled ours with candy, which makes it a really great graduation party favor.
-You could make it and fill it with cash, if you’re set on giving that as a gift.
+You could make it and fill it with dollar bills, if you’re set on giving cash as a gift.
 You could also fill it with a coffee gift card because college graduates will really need some coffee.

 DIY Graduation Cap Mason Jar Craft